edwardtheharris/dotfiles/index.md

 [crowdsec](https://www.crowdsec.net/)
 : A free, OSS firewall that takes advantage of the wisdom of crowds.

+dotfiles
+: A collection of configuration files for a luser's shell environment.

 [DC](https://en.wikipedia.org/wiki/Domain_controller)
 : Short for Domain Controller, this is a system that manages domain